Llanishen High School: School buildings

 Much of the school was built during the 1950s, but some buildings (the new Science block for example) were built in later decades.
 The School has a hockey pitch, basketball court, indoor tennis courts, fields for athletics/cricket/football and rugby and enters teams in a variety of competitions - usually competing against local schools.
 A new D.T. block has been built.
 The LRC (Learning Resource Centre/Library) and Sports Hall have been renovated.

 In Autumn 2018, work on a new 3G pitch was completed on the site of the grass banks.
 New changing rooms and a clubhouse for Llanishen RFC have also been erected, in place of the indoor tennis facility, as part of an ongoing partnership between the school and the local rugby club.

-Council

-The School has a student council formed in mid-2006.
-The council has been proven a success in having key input in developing several areas of the school.
-Examples of this include; new bike racks, re-development of the West-Wing corridor area, improving canteen food through the newly found SNACK committee.
-Current projects include a revamp of the school website, re-development of the East-Wing corridor area and improving the schools Quad area.

-The council has a partnership with Sainsbury's in Thornhill, Cardiff.
-The superstore provides sponsorship to the newly produced school newspaper and offers cash prizes for several competitions run by the school.

 Media

-'LHTV' was a small TV Station based at the school.
+LHTV was a small TV Station based at the school.
 The station was involved in an award won at the European Languages Awards 2007 when the Modern Foreign Languages Department won the award for the best "Foreign Language Film".

-The station had also previously filmed the annual European Day of Languages held in Cardiff every year which the school itself ran.
-It was later dissolved.

-In 2022, school TV station 'One Llanishen' was founded.
-Its first production was the Transition Video 2022.
-Currently, the station is working on 'Time Chronicles', a sci-fi thriller written, filmed, acted and edited by the pupils.
-It is set to launch in early-mid 2023.
+In 2022, the school television station One Llanishen was launched.
+Its inaugural production was the Transition Video 2022, and it later went on to produce news, sport, and drama programming such as News Llanishen and Weekly.
+In September 2025, the station was rebranded to CORE.

 Sport

 The school has teams participating in local, regional and national competitions in a variety of sports.
 The school enjoys particular success in rugby, with the First XV Boys rugby team winning the Welsh Cup in 2014, 2015 and 2016, as well as reaching the final in 2011.

+The schools year 7 football boys also won the WSFA under 12 cup in 2022.